 As an added unexpected bonus, the infant we tested on enjoyed looking at the light and did not squirm with these clippers as opposed to others tested.
 So these clippers have actual entertainment value for some youngsters!
 In fact, the mother’s toddler also enjoyed looking at the light while having his nails clipped.

-The price is right.
-At just $4.99, the Safety 1st Sleepy Baby Nail Clippers were reasonably priced and even less expensive than some scissors and trimmers that didn’t offer any extras such as the light.
+The price is just right, too.
+Safety 1st Sleepy Baby Nail Clippers were reasonably priced and even less expensive than some scissors and trimmers that didn’t offer any extras such as the light.